Spontaneous (film): Plot

 School resumes for the senior class, although the townspeople begin to fear the students and Agent Rosetti inadvertently admits to Mara that the explosions may not yet be over.
-While demonstrating the supposed effectiveness of the pill at a school seminar, a student explodes, triggering a chain reaction of explosions in the classroom.
+While demonstrating the supposed effectiveness of the pill at a school seminar, a volunteer student explodes, triggering a chain reaction of explosions in the classroom.
 Dozens of students explode during the ensuing rampage, whereas Mara and Dylan are separated by the mob in a struggle to escape the building.
-Mara exits through a side entrance with ease and reunites with Dylan, who tells her he's glad she's still here and then explodes, injuring Mara in the process.
+After reuniting with Mara, Dylan explodes, injuring her in the process.

-Following Dylan's death, a despondent Mara turns to alcohol, and in the ensuing weeks drunkenly falls out with her parents and Tess, as well as accidentally breaking Agent Rosetti's car window with a stolen bottle of whiskey.
+Following Dylan's death, a despondent Mara turns to alcohol, and in the ensuing weeks drunkenly falls out with her parents and Tess, as well as accidentally breaking Agent Rosetti's car window with a stolen bottle of vodka.
 Mara also reads student comments online speculating that she might be the Covington Curse, as she was present at the scene of each occurring explosion.
 At the combined graduation/prom ceremony, Mara reconciles with Tess, who reveals that she is leaving town for a beach house that night and invites her to come.
 Believing herself to be the curse, Mara casually apologizes to the attendees for causing the explosions, but others chime in, claiming responsibility over circumstantial personal problems.
 Leaving the event, Mara visits Dylan's grave, and has a heart-to-heart conversation with his mother, who convinces her to move on with her life.
 Mara apologizes to her parents and sobers up.

-After the rampage, the next "Snooze Button" pill seems to be effective and the explosions stop anticlimactically, leaving 31 students in the senior class dead.
+After the rampage, the next version of the "Snooze Button" pill seems to be effective and the explosions stop anticlimactically, leaving 31 students in the senior class dead.
 Covington High is closed by the authorities and scheduled for demolition.
 Mara gains possession of Dylan's milk van and – with her parents' blessing – moves into the beach house with Tess, as they had intended to do since childhood.
 The film ends with Mara telling the viewers to enjoy life while it lasts, as, "The fuck else can you do?"